Human Pose Estimation Using Machine Learning in Python

 6. Deep cut

-Choosing any one model over another may totally depend upon the application.
-Also, the factors like running time, size of the model, and ease of implementation can be various reasons to choose a specific model.
-So, it is better to know your requirements from starting and choose the model accordingly.
+Choosing one model over another may depend upon the application.
+Factors like running time, size of the model, and ease of implementation can also be reasons for choosing a specific model.
+So, knowing your requirements from the start and choosing the model is better.

-For this article, we will be using the Blaze pose for detecting human pose and extracting key points.
-The model can be easily implemented through a very helpful library, well known as media pipe.
+This article will use the Blaze pose to detect human poses and extract key points.
+The model can be easily implemented through a helpful library called Media Pipe.

-Media Pipe – Media pipe is an open-source cross-platform framework for building multimodel machine learning pipelines.
-It can be used to implement cutting-edge models like human face detection, multi-hand tracking, hair segmentation, object detection and tracking, and so on.
+Media Pipe is an open-source, cross-platform framework for building multimodel machine learning pipelines.
+It can implement cutting-edge models such as human face detection, multi-hand tracking, hair segmentation, object detection and tracking, etc.

-Blaze Pose Detector – Where most of the pose detection relies on COCO topology consisting of 17 key points, the blaze pose detector predicts 33 human key points including torso, arms, leg, and face.
-The inclusion of more key points is necessary for succeeding applications of domain-specific pose estimation models, like for hands, face, and feet.
-Each key point is predicted with three degrees of freedom along with the visibility score.
-The blaze pose is a sub-millisecond model and can be used for real-time applications with an accuracy better than most of the existing models.
-The model is available in two versions Blaze pose lite and Blaze pose fully to provide a balance between speed and accuracy.
+Where most pose detection relies on COCO topology consisting of 17 key points, the blaze pose detector predicts 33 human key points, including the torso, arms, leg, and face.
+Including more key points is necessary for succeeding applications of domain-specific pose estimation models, like for hands, face, and feet.
+Each key point is predicted with three degrees of freedom and the visibility score.
+The blaze pose is a sub-millisecond model and can be used for real-time applications with better accuracy than most existing models.
+The model is available in two versions, Blaze Pose Lite and Blaze Pose Fully, to balance speed and accuracy.

-Blaze pose offers several applications including fitness and yoga trackers.
-These applications can be implemented by using an additional classifier like the one we are going to build in this article itself.
+Blaze Pose offers several applications, including fitness and yoga trackers.
+These applications can be implemented using an additional classifier like the one we will build in this article.

 You can learn more about the blaze pose detector here.

-Pose estimation can be done either in 2D or in 3D.
-2D pose estimation predicts the key points from the image through pixel values.
-Whereas 3D pose estimation refers to predicting the three-dimensional spatial arrangement of the key points as its output.
+Pose estimation can be done in 2D or 3D.
+2D pose estimation predicts the key points from the image through pixel values, whereas 3D pose estimation predicts the three-dimensional spatial arrangement of the key points as its output.

 Preparing Dataset for Pose Estimation

-We learned in the previous section that key points of the human pose can be used to compare different postures.
-In this section, we are going to prepare the dataset by using the media pipe library itself.
-We are going to take images of two yoga poses, extract key points from them and store them in a CSV file.
+In the previous section, we learned that key points of the human pose can be used to compare different postures.
+In this section, we will prepare the dataset using the media pipe library itself.
+We will take images of two yoga poses, extract key points from them, and store them in a CSV file.

-You can download the dataset from Kaggle through this link.
-The dataset consists of 5 yoga poses, however, in this article I am taking only two poses.
-You can use all of them if you want, the procedure will remain the same.
+You can download the dataset from Kaggle using this link.
+The dataset consists of 5 yoga poses; however, I am using only two poses in this article.
+You can use all of them if you want; the procedure will remain the same.

 import mediapipe as mp